GoInterject/GoInterject.github.io/wGetStarted/INTERJECT-Ribbon-Menu-Items.md

 ![](/images/InterjectRibbon/15.png)

-These commands can be set up for individual users, and they typically run fixed data operations.
+These commands can be set up for individual users and they typically run fixed data operations.

 ![](/images/InterjectRibbon/16.png)

 * * *

 ###  Quick Tools

-The Quick Tools window provides a convenient set of macro tools suggested by our users.
-Either click the button or hit Crtl-Shift-T.
+The Quick Tools window provides a convenient set of features to help with convenience and efficiency.
+Each tool has a specific purpose.
+For more information about the features, see [Quick Tools](/wIndex/Quick-Tools-Landing.html).

 ![](/images/InterjectRibbon/17.png)

 These tools are efficient ways to complete the most common actions in Interject.

 ![](/images/InterjectRibbon/18.png)

-Each tool has a specific purpose.

-  * Freeze/Unfreeze: When a jFreeze() is added to a report, you can use this tool to freeze and unfreeze the panes of the current tab. this can be accomplished with a simple action of Ctrl-Shift-T and Enter.
-  * Freeze all Tabs: This action not only freezes the panes of the current tab but all the tabs of the workbook in use, as long as the jFreeze() formula has been added to each tab
-  * Center Across Columns:
-  * Remove Wrap:
-  * Inverse Sign:
-  * Zeroes to Blanks:
-  * Blanks to Zeros:
-  * Create Unique List:
-  * To Lower Case:
-  * To Proper Case:
-  * To Upper Case
-  * Trim Values
-  * Remove Sheet Options
-  * Spell Check Protected Sheet
-  * Unhide All Sheets: Once selected this tool will reveal any sheets hidden in the workbook.
-  * Remove External References:

 * * *